 Things to keep in mind:

-Durability– Many winter styles cost well over $150, which is a large amount of money.
-If you are spending a lot you will want to get a lot of wear out of them, so pay particular attention to reviews and look for how many seasons women are able to get out of the various brands.
+Durability– Many winter styles cost well over $150, which is a significant amount of money.
+If you are spending a lot, you will want to get a lot of wear out of them, so pay particular attention to reviews and look for how many seasons women can get out of the various brands.

-Lace up– Lace-up styles can give you a little bit more of a custom fit.
-On really cold days if you need to wear thicker socks or multiple layers of socks you can just make the laces a little bit looser.
-The downside to getting a lace-up is that if you go for a taller option it can be a little bit harder to get on and off.
+Lace-up– Lace-up styles can give you a little bit more of a custom fit.
+On cold days if you need to wear thicker socks or multiple layers of socks, you can make the laces a little bit looser.
+The downside to getting a lace-up is that if you go for a taller option, it can be a little bit harder to get on and off.

-Waterproof -Choosing an option that is waterproof is key feature that you need to look for if you want your feet to stay dry and warm.
+Waterproof -Choosing a waterproof option is a critical feature that you need to look for if you want your feet to stay dry and warm.
 Find styles and brands that specifically say that they are waterproof or weatherproof.
-For dressy designs try La Canadienne, Blondo, or Aquatalia.
+For elegant designs try La Canadienne, Blondo, or Aquatalia.

 Length – Winter boots come in all different lengths.
-Most women aren’t going to need the really long lace up styles, unless they are walking in deep snow on a regular basis.
-If you are doing a lot of walking, you may want to look for mid calf length of lower just to cut down on the weight or bulk of a particular design.
+Most women aren’t going to need long lace-up styles unless they are walking in deep snow regularly.
+If you are doing a lot of walking, you may want to look for mid-calf length of lower just to cut down on the weight or bulk of a particular design.

-Traction– One of the most important features of a great winter design is whether it has good traction.
+Traction– One of the most essential features of a great winter design is whether it has good traction.
 Some of the dressier styles don’t have any traction at all so are best avoided in winter conditions.
-Look for designs that have a good rubber sole with a strong grip.
+Look for designs that have a good rubber sole with a secure grip.